Hanshan Temple: The poem

+The midnight bell rings to welcome pilgrimage boats.

 To this day, the poem is still often read in China, Japan and Korea, and is part of the Chinese literature curriculum in both China and Japan.
 The ringing of the bell at Hanshan Temple on Chinese New Year's eve is a major pilgrimage and tourism event for visitors from these countries.

 The bell

 Two bells are currently used at Hanshan Temple, both dating from the late Qing dynasty when the temple was last rebuilt.
 One was forged in China in 1906, and the other was forged in Japan at around the same time.
 The dedication on the bell was written by Japanese Prime Minister Itō Hirobumi.
 The original Tang dynasty bell is believed by some (including Itō Hirobumi and modern Chinese statesman Kang Youwei) to have been taken to Japan in ancient times.
 These two factors have roused some nationalistic controversy among Chinese and Koreans (see, for example, this opinion).

 A new 108 tonne bell commissioned by Hanshan Temple and produced by a foundry in Wuhan was completed in 2007 in order to replace the hundred-year-old Japanese bell.
 The new bell is 8.5 m high and 5.2 m in diameter at its widest.
 It is engraved with 70094 Chinese characters from Lotus Sutra.